Child Development Degree

-In order to enroll you will need to submit an application which typically requires an essay, proof of high school graduation with transcripts, and an appropriate score on either the ACT or SAT exam.
-If previous college classes have been taken these will replace high school transcripts.
+In order to enroll you will need to submit an application which typically requires an essay, proof of high school graduation with transcripts and an appropriate score on either the ACT or SAT exam.
+If previous college classes have been taken, these may replace high school transcripts.

-A Bachelor's degree in Child Development will have a cost that varies from college to college, but the average cost of a Bachelor's is approximately 45,000 dollars for a four year degree.
-However, there are other costs to be considered such as books, student fees, and graduation fees.
+A Bachelor's Degree in Child Development will have a cost that varies from college to college, but the average cost of a bachelor's is approximately 45,000 dollars for a four-year degree.
+However, there are other costs to be considered such as books, student fees and graduation fees.

-Financial aid is available to students who qualify through FAFSA, but grants, internships, and scholarships are also available for many who apply.
+Financial aid is available to students who qualify through FAFSA, but grants, internships and scholarships are also available for many who apply.
 Most applications can be filled out and submitted online.

 Early Childhood Development

-This course would survey the social, emotional, physical, and cognitive development of children from birth until adulthood to help students understand appropriate teaching and learning methods.
+This course would survey the social, emotional, physical and cognitive development of children from birth until adulthood to help students understand appropriate teaching and learning methods.

-Child Safety, Nutrition, and Health
+Child Safety, Nutrition and Health

-This course would help students advance their knowledge of the factors that can affect health, nutrition, and the safety of young children.
+This course would help students advance their knowledge of the factors that can affect health, nutrition and the safety of young children.

 Young Children with Special Needs